Skip to main

 1. Complete a PhORCAS Application

 Applications will be received through PhORCAS.
-Please note the University of Kentucky Community Pharmacy Residency Program is considered one program with multiple sites.
-Although each site has its unique National Matching Service (NMS) code, the applicant can apply to any or all sites and only count as one application (with one application fee) in PhORCAS.
+Applications will be accepted through PhORCAS.
+Please note that the University of Kentucky Community Pharmacy Residency Program is considered one program with multiple sites.
+Although each site has its unique National Matching Service (NMS) code, applicants can apply to any or all sites and will only be counted as one application (with one application fee) in PhORCAS.

 • Kroger-Lexington NMS #144515